praneshshiva/YouTube-Title-Description-Generator-using-Generative-AI/README.md

 Generate catchy YouTube titles and SEO-optimized descriptions from video scripts using Gemini 2.5 Flash.
 Includes keyword matching, NLP evaluation metrics (precision, recall, F1, ROUGE), user feedback simulation, and performance benchmarking across varied input cases.

-🎬 YouTube Title & Description Generator with Gemini 2.5 Flash This project automatically generates catchy YouTube titles and SEO-optimized descriptions from video scripts using Google's Gemini 2.5 Flash model.
-It integrates NLP metrics to evaluate performance and includes simulated user feedback and keyword alignment analysis.

 🚀 What the Project Does

     Generates YouTube titles (under 70 characters) and concise, SEO-rich descriptions (25–40 words).

     Performs keyword matching, lemmatization, and calculates NLP metrics such as precision, recall, F1-score, and ROUGE.

 	Simulates user feedback for quality assurance.

     Handles edge cases like meaningless input gracefully.

     Evaluates output performance across time and relevance.

 💡 Why This Project is Useful

     Creating compelling YouTube metadata is critical for visibility and engagement.

     This tool:

         Saves time for content creators and marketers.

         Ensures keyword relevance and SEO optimization automatically.

         Provides a repeatable and testable way to evaluate generative models in content workflows.

 🧑‍💻 Where to Get Help

     If you encounter bugs or unexpected behavior:

         Open an issue on GitHub

         Check for missing dependencies or model access issues

         Refer to Google Gemini API documentation

 👥 Who Maintains and Contributes

-This project is maintained by [Your Name] and is open to community contributions.
+    This project is maintained by "Pranesh Shivaachalam R M" and is open to community contributions.
 Pull requests, suggestions, and issue reports are welcome!